suffolklibraries/lgc/content/collections/events/suffolk-horses-on-display.md

     content:
       -
         type: text
-        text: 'NHRM is delighted to welcome the Suffolk Horse Society on Sunday 2nd October.
+        text: 'The National Horse Racing Museum is delighted to welcome the Suffolk Horse Society on Sunday 2 October.
 This rare breed of workhorse is a sight to behold, and one not to be missed.
 You will be able to meet these beautiful horses and find out more about Suffolk Punches, so save the date for what is sure to be a fantastic day!
 Entrance is included in the cost of general admission which gives you access to all areas including the National Horseracing Museum, Palace House and the Rothschild Yard, where you can meet retired racehorses!'
   -
     type: paragraph
     content: